 As you can see from the trend line in the graph, the growing season is steadily increasing.
 However, urbanization is not the only factor that can impact growing season length.
 Global warming most definitely also contributes to longer growing seasons.
 It turns out that the Third National Climate Assessment covered the effects of global warming on growing seasons, as well as urban heat.
 Most likely global warming has more of an impact on longer growing seasons than urban heat.
-However, urban heat no doubtedly also contributes as well.
+However, I believe it is safe to say that urban heat also contributes.

 At face value, it may seem that extended growing seasons would be a good thing for agriculture.
 However, there are so many more ecological factors that are impacted by warmer climates that could hinder agriculture (See the NCA link above for specifics).
 As a quote from the NCA3 summary puts it:

 “Some aspects of our economy may see slight near-term improvements in a modestly warmer world.
 However, the continued warming that is projected to occur without substantial and sustained reductions in global greenhouse gas emissions is expected to cause substantial net damage to the U.S. economy throughout this century, especially in the absence of increased adaptation efforts.”